 Guidance for School Hostels

-We have produced guidance for school hostels during Alert Level 2.
-School hostels must meet a number of public health requirements.
-These are set out in the guidance.
+We have produced guidance for school hostels during Alert Level 1.

 Schools linked to a confirmed or probable case

 If you have a probable case or confirmed case of COVID-19 in your school, cases will be notified to you by the Medical Officer of Health or your local public health authority.
 Support will be provided to assist you to communicate to your parent community and staff.
 Close contacts will need to self-isolate and your school will be required to close for at least 72 hours.

 The overriding principles for all alert levels are:

 - People who are ill should stay away.